Curated OER

 Using Current Data for Graphing Skills

 Middle schoolers graph demographic information.
-In this graphing instructional activity, students choose what type of graph to create and what information to display.
+For this graphing lesson, students choose what type of graph to create and what information to display.
 Links to examples of graphs and statistical data are provided.
-The...
+The graphs are created...

 Curated OER